aplai168/database-structures/README.md

   - [ ] An `.add()` method, takes any string and adds it to the set
   - [ ] A `.contains()` method, takes any string and returns a boolean reflecting whether it can be found in the set
   - [ ] A `.remove()` method, takes any string and removes it from the set, if present
+  * **Note:** This is a rather simple data structure to implement.
+Take a look at the [Wikipedia](http://en.wikipedia.org/wiki/Set_(computer_science) entry.
+Which native Javascript type fits the requirements best?
   * **Note:** Sets should not use up any more space than necessary.
 Once a value is added to a set, adding it a second time should not increase the size of the set.
   * **Note:** Until the extra credit section, your sets should handle only string values.